-At least 658 people have reported symptoms of hemorrhagic fever in the Central African nation's eastern provinces of North Kivu and Ituri, which share borders with Rwanda, Uganda and South Sudan.
-Among those cases, 609 have tested positive for Ebola virus disease, according to a daily bulletin from the country's health ministry on Tuesday night.
+Among those patients, 750 have tested positive for Ebola virus disease, according to a daily bulletin from the country's health ministry on Sunday night.

 "No other epidemic in the world has been as complex as the one we are currently experiencing," the country's health minister, Dr. Oly Ilunga Kalenga, said in a statement Nov.
 9.

-The development comes six weeks after the World Health Organization (WHO), the global health arm of the United Nations, concluded the current outbreak does not yet meet the criteria for an international public health emergency -- a proclamation that would have mobilized more resources and garnered global attention.
+The World Health Organization (WHO), the global health arm of the United Nations, has deemed the risk of transmission in the current outbreak "very high" at the national and regional levels, while the risk globally remains low.
+Still, the organization concluded in October that the outbreak does not yet meet the criteria for an international public health emergency -- a proclamation that would have mobilized more resources and garnered global attention.

 Here is what you need to know about the deadly virus.